stephennancekivell/stephennancekivell.github.io/_posts/2021-03-27-sql-join-queries-temporary-tables.md

 order by o.created desc limit 10;
 ```

-In the `explain` for the query plan we see the dreaded `Using index; Using temporary; Using filesort`.
+In the `explain` for the query we see the dreaded `Using index; Using temporary; Using filesort`.
 So its going to be slow.

 ### The Reason
-The reason for this is because the data is being filtered in one table and sorted with the other.
+This is because the data is being filtered in one table and sorted with the other.
+We only need the last 10 `objects` but it needs to filter all of the `object_item`'s and join them to find out what to sort.

-If we could have an index across both tables or have the filter and sort on the same table then we can get that sweat `Backward index scan; Using index` performance.
+If we could have an index across both tables or have the filter and sort on the same table then we can get that sweet `Backward index scan; Using index` performance.

-In some databases like Postgres you can use materialized views to archive this.
+In some databases like Postgres you can use materialized views to achieve this.
 In others you need to **change the data** or **change the query** to make it easier for SQL.

 By changing the data we need to copy the `created` field to the `order_time` table.